marionmari/pyGP_PR/README.md

     Marion Neumann, Daniel Marthaler, Shan Huang & Kristian Kersting, 30/09/2013
 ================================================================================

-pyGP_FN is a library containing code for Gaussian Process (GP) Regression and Classification.
+pyGP_FN is a library containing python code for Gaussian Process (GP) Regression and Classification.

 pyGP_FN is a procedural implementation of Gaussian Processes.